mickgraham/google-cybersecurity-professional-certificate/Activities/4.1. File Permissions in Linux/README.md

-# Portfolio Activity: Use Linux commands to manage file permissions
+# Activity: Use Linux commands to manage file permissions

 *This activity is based on a fictional scenario.*